 It’s a relatively young language which was released to the public in 2014, though it is already widely regarded.
 The TIOBE Index of top programming languages in 2017 placed Swift at number 11, making it one of the fastest growing languages of all time.

-Getting Started With Swift in Windows
+Getting Started With Swift on Windows 10

 Firstly, we are going to need an editor to write our code in.
 You can use any IDE you are comfortable with, though it isn’t strictly necessary to use one and any text editor will also suffice.
 It mostly comes down to personal preference, though if you need help deciding what to use this guide may help you.